-Inspirational stories of sacrifice Buzani drives down from Cape Town...
+Inspirational stories of sacrifice

+Buzani drives down from Cape Town...
 Nandi travels from Idutywa...
 Marcel drives from Noupoort near Colesburg... and four students hitch hike to attend workshop...

 All are registered students in the parttime B Ed Honours programme where students are expected to attend Saturday lectures most weekends, and use the weeks in between to peruse materials and prepare assignments.

 "We are truly humbled by the resilience of others..."

 Discovering the level of sacrifice these students are prepared to make towards achieving a higher qualification in order to become better educators, humbled and inspired the lecturers teaching on the programme.
 Dr Lyn Webb and Dr Raj Kurup's sentiments are shared by Head of Programme, Dr Kathija Adam, and School Director, Prof Alette Delport.

 "The sacrifices that students like Buzani (and perhaps others we are not aware of) make to become better educators inspire me and make our efforts so much more rewarding!"
 Dr Raj Kurup remarked.
 Buzani Khumalo heads the Learner Centre at the Astronomy Institute in CT.

-2012 student orientation First year Education students participated in a variety of welcoming and orientation events held during February 2012 PGCE camp at 'The Willows' For two days during the week before lectures all 2012 PGCE students attended a 'camp' at The Willows.
+2012 student orientation

+First year Education students participated in a variety of welcoming and orientation events held during February

+2012 PGCE camp at 'The Willows'

+For two days during the week before lectures all 2012 PGCE students attended a 'camp' at The Willows.
 So the question to ask at the end of each camp is "Was it worth the expense?"
 What did the students gain as a result of the exercise?

 The contact time with PGCE students is limited by the amount of time that they spend at schools so these two days of high contact at the camp ensures that everyone is able to start lectures the following week fully conversant with all the administrative details required of any programme.
 We complete the registration formalities and sort out any hitches with choices of methods.

-students to current issues in schools.
+PGCE students arrive for their 2 day camp

+Secondly, few of these post-graduate students have had any exposure schools and schooling in South Africa since they themselves were in schools, and in most cases this experience is limited to one type of school.
+The interactive workshops students to current issues in schools.
 Issues discussed involve amongst others, new curricula initiatives, assessment, discipline (their perennial favourite), new educational technologies and social conditions under which schooling is presently occurring.
 Needless to say, each of these topics give rise to vigorous debate and discussion.

 There is also the social side where students get to meet their colleagues and lecturers in a relatively informal environment.
 This interaction is fostered by the sharing of bungalows, a relaxed (and delicious) braai and a trivia quiz in the evening where, unless you chose a multi-faceted team, you stand little chance of getting a reasonable score.

-Overall, we use this time to introduce students, all of whom are new to the Faculty of Education to our humanising pedagogy. briefs 2012 Research Seminar Series The faculty research seminar series kicked off this month with a thought provoking and moving presentation by colleague, Dr Lyn Webb.
+Overall, we use this time to introduce students, all of whom are new to the Faculty of Education to our humanising pedagogy.